metacpan/metacpan-cpan-extracted/distros/M/Math-BigInt-Constant/README.md

     $x->length();                 # return number of digits in number
     $x->digit($n);                # extract N'th digit from number

-    $x->as_int();                 # return a copy of the object as BigInt
+    $x->as_int();                 # return a copy of the object as Math::BigInt
     $x->as_hex();                 # return number as hex string
     $x->as_bin();                 # return number as binary string
     $x->as_oct();                 # return number as octal string

 # DESCRIPTION

-With this module you can define constant BigInts on a per-object basis.
+With this module you can define constant Math::BigInt objects on a per-object basis.
 The usual `use Math::BigInt ':constant'` will catch **all** integer constants in the script at compile time, but will not let you create constant values on the fly, nor work for strings and/or floating point constants like `1e5`.

 `Math::BigInt::Constant` is a true subclass of [Math::BigInt](https://metacpan.org/pod/Math%3A%3ABigInt) and can do all the same things - except modifying any of the objects.